joyfulmonster/joyfulmongo/ExtendiableHashing.md

 # Design

 There are a lot methmatical research on how to build a high efficient evenly distributed hash function, I will not touch that.
-The focus of this design is to provide a implementation that meet following goals by tweaking the hashmap stoage resizing mechansim.
+The focus of this design is to provide a implementation that meet following goals by tweaking the hashmap stoage resizing mechanism.

 * dynamically scalable
 * highly concurrent and thread safe
 * highly available

+The idea is to leverage the extendiable hashing algorithm (https://en.wikipedia.org/wiki/Extendible_hashing) to manage a collection of small buckets to provide:

+1. fine-grained parallel locking
+2. incremental resizing

 ## Extendiable Hashing

 Extendible hashing uses a Directory to manage a list of Buckets.
 A Directory consists of an array of pointers to Buckets.
 Its size must be in a power of 2 value.
 The array index maps to the lower bits of the hashcode.
 The number of bits called the depth of  bucket.
 The actual data are stored on one of the buckets.
 One bucket is a small hashtable.
 When a Bucket is overflow, a Split needs to be done to resize the storage.

+### Operation Steps

 The following is the steps of put(K, V) operation: